-C.O. thanks Lawrence Coy for his insight which helped in interpreting the results and guiding experimental design.
-The authors also thank the high-performance computing resources provided by NASA's Advanced Supercomputing (NAS) Division and the NASA Center for Climate Simulation (NCCS) as well as NASA's Modeling, Analysis and Prediction (MAP) program, which supports the Global Modeling Assimilation Office and core chemistry-climate and chemistry-modeling activities.
+C.O. thanks William Putnam and Lawrence Coy for their insight which helped in interpreting the results and guiding experimental design.
+The authors also thank the highperformance computing resources provided by NASA's Advanced Supercomputing (NAS) Division and the NASA Center for Climate Simulation (NCCS) as well as NASA's Modeling, Analysis and Prediction (MAP) program, which supports the Global Modeling Assimilation Office and core chemistry-climate and chemistry-modeling activities.